ProtocolCoders/Sistema-Libri-Digital/README.md

-# Libraria: Digital Library Management 📚
+# LibriDigital: Digital Library Management 📚

 ![LibriDigital System Logo](./img/Sistema-LibriDigital-Logo-4.png)

 ## 📖 Overview

-**Libraria** is an information system proposed to modernize the library of the Escola Superior AprendeMais.
+**LibriDigital** is an information system proposed to modernize the library of the Escola Superior AprendeMais.
 The project aims to replace manual processes with an integrated digital solution, improving operational efficiency and the experience for users such as students, teachers, and researchers.

 This web page was developed as part of the evaluation for the Introduction to Informatics course.